In this update:

 What You'll Need:

-We will begin sending 2016-17 financial aid award letters to those with completed applications in early June.
+We will begin sending 2017-18 financial aid award letters to those with completed applications in late May or early June.

 Learn more about applying for financial aid or download the application checklist.